yvesgurcan/parallel45.io/__gatsby/README.md

 ### Browser

 **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

+## The little things

+-   The theme of the website (light vs dark) changes depending on the time of the day.
+-   Clicking on icons and logos usually reveals a little somtething.